 Tölvä Village – History, Sights & Canoeing Routes

 From Nurmiranta in the village of Tölvä, you can choose between three paddling routes: 1.
-Lake Route North Paddle north along the sheltered shores of Lake Onkivesi via Koivuniemi to Lapinlahti’s Väärni Harbour.
-The route is approximately 21 km.
-2. River Route East Head east along the Naarvanjoki River, first to Lake Ala-Naarvanjärvi and then continuing along the river to Lake Ylä-Naarvanjärvi, ending at Naarvankoski rapids.
-The route is approximately 10 km.
-3. Lake Route West Paddle first to the tip of Tölvänniemi and then towards Raposaari Island.
+Lake Route North – Paddle north along the sheltered shores of Lake Onkivesi via Koivuniemi to Väärni Harbour in Lapinlahti.
+The route is approximately 21 km long.
+2. River Route East – Head east along the Naarvanjoki River, first to Lake Ala-Naarvanjärvi and then along the river to Lake Ylä-Naarvanjärvi until you reach the Naarvankoski rapids.
+The route is approximately 10 km long.
+3. Lake Route West – Paddle first to the tip of Tölvänniemi and then towards Raposaari Island.
 The island has a canoe landing dock, a lean-to shelter with a campfire site, a bio toilet, and firewood available in a woodshed.
-The route is approximately 4 km.
+The route is approximately 4 km long.
 Raposaari is an excellent place to rest, make coffee over an open fire, grill sausages, and admire the beautiful Lake Onkivesi scenery.
-From Raposaari, it is also safe to paddle around Kaijansaari Island, explore Kaijanlahti Bay, and land near the Kaijansaari bridge to visit the round ecumenical art chapel on foot.
-This extended route is approximately 5 km.
+From Raposaari, it is also safe to paddle around Kaijansaari Island, explore Kaijanlahti Bay, and land near the Kaijansaari bridge to visit the round-shaped ecumenical Art Chapel on foot.
+This extended route is approximately 5 km long.

 Download the map (in Finnish)History

-Nurmiranta was once a shared washing place for nearby households.
-The grey hut, which now serves as a woodshed, used to contain a large masonry cauldron where laundry was boiled before being rinsed in the lake water.
-Although washing clothes was traditionally women’s work, men may also have spent time there — as the ancient pine tree next to the fireplace is still known as the “Riiuumänty,” referring to a meeting place for women and men.
+Nurmiranta is a place where nearby households used to wash their clothes back in the day.
+The grey hut, which now serves as a woodshed, used to contain a good-sized cauldron where laundry was boiled before being rinsed in the lake water.
+Although washing clothes was traditionally women’s work, the site may also have appealed to men – the old pine tree next to the fireplace is still known as “Riiuumänty” (“the courting pine”).

 Sights